Professional Advice to Reduce Dental Plaque Build-up

 3. Use Antibacterial Mouthwash

-Rinsing your mouth with an antibacterial mouthwash can help reduce the chance of that can bacteria growth that cause plaque and gum disease.
+Rinsing your mouth with an antibacterial mouthwash can help reduce the chance of bacterial growth that causes plaque and gum disease.
 Use a mouthwash after brushing and flossing to give your mouth an extra level of cleanness.
 This not only freshens your breath but also helps to maintain a healthy oral environment.

 4. Clean after eating ’sticky foods’

-Avoiding sugary, starchy, and sticky foods is crucial especially when preventing plaque buildup.
-For instance, candy, pastries and toffee-like texture food can stick to your teeth and promote the growth of plaque-causing bacteria.
-While these food are our favourite indulgence, rinse your mouth or brush your teeth after eating.
+Avoiding sugary, starchy, and sticky foods is crucial, especially when preventing plaque buildup.
+For instance, candy, pastries and toffee-like food can stick to your teeth and promote the growth of plaque-causing bacteria.
+While these foods are our favourite indulgence, rinse your mouth or brush your teeth after eating.

 5. Stay Hydrated